Potentially, a very tall tree, reaching 90 metres in some habitats. It has a sturdy straight trunk with continuous stringybark and forms a lignotuber.

 The tallest known specimen is in Tasmania, at 86 metres.

-Regenerates from fire from epicormic shoots and lignotuber.
+Regenerates from fire from epicormic shoots and lignotuber as well as from seed bank.

 Eucalyptus – from Greek, eu, “well” or “true” and calyptus, referring to the calyptra (καλύπτρo) or operculum, which is a bud cap or covering which covers the developing flowers.
 The calyptra is a fusion of petals and/or sepals and is shed when the flower opens, leaving a flower with many stamens (staminate) surrounding one female part (carpel).

 obliqua – Latin for “oblique” referring to the uneven leaf bases.
 Reportedly, this was one of the first stringybarks formally described – in 1789.
-It is considered a really poor name, as all stringybarks exhibit this feature of oblique leaf bases.
+It is considered a poor name, as all (or most) stringybarks exhibit this feature of oblique leaf bases.